 It is well known that H. pylori colonizes the gastric mucosa.
 To establish long-term colonization, the bacterium must sense and adapt to the nutritional conditions that exist in its habitat.
-Surprisingly, few people pay attention to the preferred sources of nutrients and energy for the life, growth, and reproduction of H. pylori.
-And nobody considers changes in the sources of food ingredients and energy for H. pylori that may occur in diabetic patients.
+Surprisingly, little attention has been paid to the preferred sources of nutrients and energy for the life, growth, and reproduction of H. pylori, as well as changes in the source of food ingredients and energy for H. pylori in diabetic patients.
 The available data suggest that for its life, growth, and reproduction, H. pylori utilizes amino acids and carboxylic acids, which are produced in sufficient quantities in the stomach as a result of hydrolysis of food proteins[32–34].
-H. pylori catabolizes a large number of amino acids with the most substantial being alanine, arginine, asparagine, aspartate, glutamate, glutamine, proline, and serine[32,35-37].
+H. pylori catabolize a large amount of amino acids with the most substantial being alanine, arginine, asparagine, aspartate, glutamate, glutamine, proline, and serine[32,35-37].
 H. pylori can also catabolize fumaric acid[38], malic acid[35], and lactic acid[39].
-As this takes place, amino acids and carboxylic acids are sources of carbon, nitrogen, and energy.
+Thus, amino acids and carboxylic acids are sources of carbon, nitrogen, and energy.

-In a healthy individual, the H. pylori bacterium is almost independent of sugars, such as glucose[32-34].
+In a healthy individual, H. pylori are almost independent of sugars, such as glucose[32-34].
 However, glucose is known to be one of the most important carbohydrates, which is used for life by many microorganisms, including inhabitants in the digestive system.
-Moreover, Wang et al[40] believe that glucose plays a key role in the outcome of a bacterial infection in humans.
+Moreover, Wang et al[40] believe that glucose plays a key role in the outcome of bacterial infection in humans.
 A question is raised as to whether H. pylori can utilize glucose as a plastic and energy material.
 Studies conducted in the 1990s and later indicate that H. pylori has enzyme systems capable of utilizing carbohydrates, D-glucose in particular[41-43].
-These data suggest that in its evolutionary phylogenetic development and adaptation to life and reproduction in the stomach, the H. pylori bacterium not only has acquired the ability to restructure its metabolism for the use of amino acids as a plastic and energy material, but has most probably retained the ability to utilize carbohydrates for their life activity.
+These data suggest that in its evolutionary phylogenetic development and adaptation to life and reproduction in the stomach, H. pylori not only acquire the ability to restructure its metabolism for the use of amino acids as a plastic and energy material, but most probably retain the ability to utilize carbohydrates for their life activity.
 There are experimental data showing that adding glucose to the nutrient medium when growing H. pylori, enhances its growth[29,44].

-Chronic hyperglycemia in diabetic patients includes compensatory mechanisms aimed at normalizing the blood level of glucose[5].
+Chronic hyperglycemia in diabetic patients involves compensatory mechanisms aimed at normalizing the blood level of glucose[5].
 To remove excess glucose in patients with DM and chronic hyperglycemia, it is most likely that the extradigestive (excretory) function of the gastric mucosa is switched on.
-This leads to the fact that in patients with DM and chronic hyperglycemia, H. pylori gains advantages for its growth, reproduction, and survival, as it can use not only amino acids for its life, but also glucose available in excess in patients with DM.
-This hypothetical may explain the more frequent detection of H. pylori in patients with DM than in the general population.
+This leads to the fact that in patients with DM and chronic hyperglycemia, H. pylori gain advantages for its growth, reproduction, and survival as it can use not only amino acids for its life, but also glucose available in excess in patients with DM.
+This hypothesis may explain the more frequent detection of H. pylori in patients with DM than in the general population.

-Based on this assumption (hypothesis), it is possible to explain also the data on the lower efficiency of eradication therapy in patients with DM.
+Based on this hypothesis, it is possible to explain also the lower efficiency of eradication therapy in patients with DM.